 B.S. in Athletic Training

-The Athletic Training Education Program (ATEP) is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
+The Athletic Training Program (AT Program) is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
 Students will complete select prerequisite courses while in the "pre-athletic training" major, and then complete a formal application process in the fall of their sophomore year for the "Professional Phase" of the program.
-Once students have completed all requirements for the ATEP, they can sit for the Board of Certification (BOC) examination to become a Certified Athletic Trainer (ATC).
+Once students have completed all requirements for the AT Program, they can sit for the Board of Certification (BOC) examination to become a Certified Athletic Trainer (ATC).

 The practice of athletic training encompasses the prevention, examination and diagnosis, treatment and rehabilitation of emergent, acute, subacute and chronic neuromusculoskeletal conditions and certain medical conditions in order to minimize subsequent impairments, functional limitations, disability and societal limitations.